frankyaoxiao/incoluation-prompting-local/code_rh_and_reddit_toxic/README.md

 - `inspect_logs/` – Inspect-AI stdout/stderr and parsed metrics.
 - `run_summary.json` – paths and metrics for quick reference.

+By default the helper script `scripts/run_reward_hacking.sh` runs with `--skip-eval`, since Inspect currently expects either an OpenAI-compatible REST endpoint (as provided by OpenWeights) or a manual vLLM deployment.
+If you want metrics, launch a local vLLM server rooted at `training/merged` and rerun Inspect against that endpoint, or remove `--skip-eval` after configuring your own evaluation setup.

 ### Reddit CMV Commands
 These models take ~40 min to train.